 Start by reviewing terminology and concepts.
-These will have been covered in Basic Keelboat Online so this segment will serve as a refresher, not an introduction, of the topics.
 Have the boat ready at the dock/launching location to minimize "down" time.
 Ideally, you can do your initial review safety check at the docks with the participants.

 Rig

 While you want to address the basics of rigging, your goal should be to spend as much time actually sailing.
 To accomplish this, it is recommended that you rig both the main and jib in advance of the experience.
 Once aboard, ensure the boat is pointed into the wind and hoist the main.
 Hoist first by hand.
 If using a keelboat, it may be necessary to use a winch handle to tension fully.
 Assign a person to handle the main sheet.
 Remember: if using winch handles properly stow them in their "pockets" on deck.